Back to Environmental

 Twitter/ @EatWellatIGA

-In the US states of Texas and New Mexico, researchers increased fruit and vegetable spending simply by placing placards on grocery carts detailing the average number of produce items purchased at particular stores.9 For example, one of the colourful placards stated that “In this store, most people choose at least five produce items” and listed the most popular items including bananas, limes, avocados, corn, oranges and tomatoes.
-A pilot study showed a 14% increase in average daily produce spending per person in an intervention store, compared to a control store.
+In the US state of Kentucky, a supermarket-based intervention led to increased fruit and vegetable purchases and decreased spending on sugar-sweetened beverages, when compared to control stores.13 The ‘Plate it up Kentucky’ intervention included in-store promotions (recipe cards, samples, marketing on shopping carts), prominent placement of featured products and a coupon providing a small discount with purchase of a promoted fruit or vegetable.
+The intervention ran over three months at 10 rural supermarkets with a further six supermarkets used as controls.
+Following the intervention, customers at intervention stores spent significantly more on fruit and vegetables and less on sugar-sweetened beverages, on average than control store customers.
+In the US states of Texas and New Mexico, researchers increased fruit and vegetable spending simply by placing placards on grocery carts detailing the average number of produce items purchased at particular stores.14 For example, one of the colourful placards stated that “In this store, most people choose at least five produce items” and listed the most popular items including bananas, limes, avocados, corn, oranges and tomatoes.14 A pilot study showed a 14% increase in average daily produce spending per person in an intervention store, compared to a control store.
 A follow-up study testing the intervention in two additional stores increased produce spending by 12.4% and 7.5% compared to baseline.

 Payne 2015

-Simply increasing availability of healthier products in supermarkets and placing them in prominent locations (without promoting any health benefits) was linked to increased purchases in a study in low-income, high minority neighbourhoods in the US states of Pennsylvania and Delaware.10 On the other hand, a UK study found that removing confectionery, chocolate and potato chips from checkouts reduced purchases of such foods by 17.3% and this was sustained at a 15.5% reduction after one year.11
+Simply increasing availability of healthier products in supermarkets and placing them in prominent locations (without promoting any health benefits) was linked to increased purchases in a study in low-income, high minority neighbourhoods in the US states of Pennsylvania and Delaware.15 On the other hand, a UK study found that removing confectionery, chocolate and potato chips from checkouts reduced purchases of such foods by 17.3% and this was sustained at a 15.5% reduction after one year.16

-A Danish study found that improved shelf-space allocation and a 20% discount on fruit and vegetables increased purchases by 15.3% compared with control supermarkets, but improved shelf space with no discount did not have any significant effect.12 A study in Melbourne, Australia, found that a 20% price reduction in fruit and vegetables resulted in households purchasing 35% more fruit and 15% more vegetables.13 Combining price reductions with a skills-building intervention did not confer any greater benefits than price reductions alone, and skills-building alone did not show any effect.
-In remote Aboriginal communities, a 20% price discount on fruit and vegetables and bottled water increased purchases in community stores, with consumer education found to have a small additional effect on vegetable purchases.14
+A Danish study found that improved shelf-space allocation and a 20% discount on fruit and vegetables increased purchases by 15.3% compared with control supermarkets, but improved shelf space with no discount did not have any significant effect.17 A study in Melbourne, Australia, found that a 20% price reduction in fruit and vegetables resulted in households purchasing 35% more fruit and 15% more vegetables.18 Combining price reductions with a skills-building intervention did not confer any greater benefits than price reductions alone, and skills-building alone did not show any effect.
+In remote Aboriginal communities, a 20% price discount on fruit and vegetables and bottled water increased purchases in community stores, with consumer education found to have a small additional effect on vegetable purchases.19

 References

 1. World Health Organization (2014).
 Global status report on noncommunicable diseases.
-Available from: https://www.who.int/nmh/publications/
+Available from: https://www.who.int/nmh/public....

 2. Peeters A. (2018).
 Creating food retail environments for health.
 MJA Insight (34).